Hurricane Matthew less intense, still a threat

 • Glynn County officials wrote on Facebook that "Conditions have deteriorated to a point that persons remaining in (the area near Brunswick) are advised to shelter in place for the remainder of the storm."

-• Maj.
-Tommy Tillman of the Chatham County Sheriff's Office said the road to Tybee Island is closed.

-• In Savannah, Mayor Eddie DeLoach warned those who stay that they'd be on their own.
+• In Savannah, Mayor Eddie DeLoach warned those who stayed that they'd be on their own.

-• Chatham County suspended its emergency medical response until further notice.
-It also remains under a curfew.
+• Chatham County suspended emergency medical response until further notice.
+It remains under curfew until authorities decide it's safe to return.

 South Carolina